Michael Strahan: Philanthropy

 In 2002, Strahan had a multimillion-dollar restoration and renovation done on Georgian Heights.
 The turn-of-the-19th-century mansion is located on 2.3 acres of mountainside property and boasts sweeping views of the Manhattan skyline.
-Over thirty renowned New York and New Jersey interior and landscape designers will showcase their creative talents.The home was built in 1906 at 99 Lloyd Avenue, Montclair, New Jersey.
+The home was built in 1906 at 99 Lloyd Avenue, Montclair, New Jersey.
 It is a red brick house with a carriage house and a greenhouse that he bought in 2000 for $1.3 million.
 Before moving in, he allowed the Junior League of Montclair-Newark to use his house as a model home for its charity fundraiser.
 From May 28 to 31, the League decorated the mansion, had a "bare bones" party and a black-tie affair, and held $25 tours to fund the Junior League programs Children At Risk and HomeCorp.
 Children At Risk aids children and families and HomeCorp helps low-income people achieve home ownership.

-"Basically, we're redoing our house to let strangers walk through it for a month," Strahan said.
-"It's a month-long fundraiser.
-They'll come in and decorate, paint the walls.
-They'll hang the curtains, bring in furniture, light fixtures.
-None of it will be ours.
-When they're done, if we want something, we get it at cost."

 In February 2008, Strahan and Giants teammate Justin Tuck teamed up with Nike to design their own exclusive sneakers for ID studio in New York City.
 All proceeds from the sneakers were donated to Nike's Let Me Play global campaign.

 In December 2018, Strahan volunteered at St. Jude Children's Research Hospital and was featured in a series of holiday promotions.